rubengardner/rpsls/README.md

 ## Technologies used

-* [HTML5](https://en.wikipedia.org/wiki/HTML5) was used for structuring and presenting content of the website.
+* [HTML5](https://en.wikipedia.org/wiki/HTML5) was used for structuring and presenting the content of the website.
-* [CSS3](https://en.wikipedia.org/wiki/CSS) was used to provide the style to the content written in a HTML.
+* [CSS3](https://en.wikipedia.org/wiki/CSS) was used to provide the style to the content written in HTML.
-* [javaScript](https://en.wikipedia.org/wiki/JavaScript) was used to provide the logic of the game and help with animations.
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used to provide the logic of the game and help with animations.
-* [Balsamiq](https://balsamiq.com/) was used to create wireframes of the website (desktop and mobile version).
+* [Balsamiq](https://balsamiq.com/) was used to create wireframes of the website.
-* [Google Fonts](https://fonts.google.com/) was used to import font-family "Lato" and "Oswald" into style,css file and which was used throughout the pages of the website.
+* [Google Fonts](https://fonts.google.com/) was used to import font-family "Teko".
-* [Font Awesome](https://fontawesome.com/) was used to improt icons to the sites.
+* [Font Awesome](https://fontawesome.com/) was used to import icons to the sites.
 * [Chrome](https://www.google.com/intl/en_uk/chrome/) was used to debug and test the source code.
 * [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site
 * [Github](https://github.com/) was used to create the repository.